8r0wn13/flAWS/README.md

 # Write up for flaws.cloud by Scott Piper - Hacking the cloud
+> Scott Piper created this challenge and therefore all credits (including the screenshots he/I made) should go to him.<br>
+I am thankful Scott created this challenge and I was able to practice with it, especially the explanations after solving a level to have better understanding of where the misconfiguration(s) occured.<br>

-> Personal noteI did the exercises without using the  hints and only included the hints after I solved a level.<br>
+> Personal note: I did the exercises without using the  hints and only included them after I solved a level.<br>
-To avoid any spoilers, hints are closed by default, but available if you need them
+To avoid any spoilers, hints are closed by default, but available if you need them.<br>
+Try to solve the levels without the hints in order to have the biggest learning effect :-)

 ### Requirements
 Create an AWS S3 account (free)<br>
-Install aws s3<br>
+Install aws s3 cli<br>
 &emsp;`$ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`<br>
 &emsp;`$ unzip awscliv2.zip`<br>
 &emsp;`$ sudo ./aws/install`<br>